Codex Skill Guide

 ~/.claude/skills/use-codex/scripts/codex-run.sh -a -f /tmp/codex-prompt.txt

-# Override model (only after user approval - higher multiplier may apply)
+# Override model (on copilot backend, only after user approval - higher multiplier may apply)

 ~/.claude/skills/use-codex/scripts/codex-run.sh -m gpt-5.5 -f /tmp/codex-prompt.txt